 - should we explain on the page why we do this?

-#22 Updated by Tom Clegg almost 6 years ago
+#22 Updated by Tom Clegg about 6 years ago

 Another side note to not block on: generating fingerprints turns out to be pretty easy.
 (We should probably use this instead of a regexp to sanity-check on the API server side, too.)